 What Do You Need To Pack?

-Once you’ve booked your trip and know where you’re going and how long you’re going, you need to think about what you need to pack.
+Once you’ve booked your trip and know where and how long you’re going, you need to think about what you need to pack.
 Although it will likely depend on where you’re going and what you’re doing, there are several essentials you’ll need.
 These include:

 |Pack enough clothes for your trip, considering the duration and the availability of laundry facilities during your journey.